spollard/josh-works.github.io/_posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md

 It rents well because it is in a section of private homes and has the benefit of the lawns and open spaces about the adjoining houses.
 But the value of Mr. Smith's home is practically destroyed.
 His light and air is cut off by the huge bulk of the apartment house.

-The quiet and comfort of the entire block for privateresidence purposes has been largely destroyed.
+The quiet and comfort of the entire block for private residence purposes has been largely destroyed.

 Each home owner fears that a similar apartment building may be constructed next door to him.
 Those who can, sell out or move away and rent their homes for any purpose or use that offers.

 Apartment houses are needed but is it necessary to permit them to scatter indiscriminately throughout the private home sections?
-If Atlanta is to be preserved as a city of homes we must protect the home owner by establishing definite limits beyond which the apartment house may not spread.
+If Atlanta is to be preserved as a city of homes we must protect the home owner by establishing definite limits beyond which the apartment house may not spread[^burying-the-lede].

+[^burying-the-lede]: The plan buries the lede.
+They are going to soon propose creating `R-1 White Districts` (which ban apartment buildings) and `R-2 Colored Districts` which permit small apartment buildings.
+The author also argues that a principle purpose of this zoning plan is to prevent the encroachment of Black people on White neighborhoods.

 ### Illustration 3

 A number of large apartment houses have been erected in a block in a section near the center of the city that is being generally developed for apartment house purposes.
 There is a large vacant lot in the block and a speculative builder determines that in consequence of the demand for garage storage space in this apartment-house neighborhood he can make a good profit by building a public garage on the vacant lot.

 The garage is built and the noise and traffic incident to its operation makes the entire block undesirable for residence purposes.
-The tenants of the nearby apartment houses move out and the vacant suites are only again rented at a rate that means an enormous loss to the owners.
+The tenants of the nearby apartment houses move out and the vacant suites are only again rented at a rate that means an enormous loss to the owners[^this-is-encouraged-by-zoning].

 Zoning is just as essential for the protection of the apartment-house owner as it is for the protection of the home owner.

+[^this-is-encouraged-by-zoning]: I actually agree with this assessment.
+Living next door to a parking garage is unpleasent and damages property values.
+Ironically, our modern zonign paradigm _forces_ the creation of parking garages where they would otherwise never exist, and forces the harms it claims to defend against.

 ### Illustration 4